-and sweep the seed high into the air raining over our entire property.
-When I cleared out all the broom under the trees and on this slope, the seed came under those trees.
-Then I learned that I could use the broom to knock down the seed, much like a filter (I still keep the broom down under the trees).
+The meadow above the vineyard is probably 1-2 acres.
+The prevailing winds come across the vineyard from the right hitting this slope.
+They once swept the seed into the air, and went under the trees, then impacting our entire property.
+So I decided to stop whacking the broom on the edge so that it would knock down the seed, much like a filter (I still keep the broom down under the trees).
 The tall grass also limits the seed flight somewhat.
 So, if I mow it or graze it, the seed goes farther.
 If I spray it, there will be erosion.
-So without the owner having a motive to do something, there is little more I can do.
+So without the owner having a motive to do something on the rest of the field, there is little more I can do.

 Within that front line of defense (the broom filter) the battle rages.
-Here is the Italian thistle along with a mix of bedstraw and tall oat.
+Here is Italian thistle along with a mix of bedstraw and tall oat.
 The material on the right is a mat of bedstraw that collapsed the oat into the broom.
-What happens with the bedstraws you know about, the annual grasses are simply beyond me at this point.
+What happens with the bedstraws you know about, the annual grasses in this area are simply beyond me at this point.
 I don't know how to do an open buffer in that case.

-Trees do that job.
+Trees do the rest of the job, both by shade and litter.
 Ranked behind the 'broom wall' is the area I use as a secondary buffer along our eastern property line.
 The shade keeps out the grasses.
-Sadly, the owner is losing some beautiful oak trees to "sudden oak death," (Phytopthora ramorum), an exotic pathogen, for which the bay trees growing in their midst are carriers.
-The bays would probably kill the oaks anyway, just by root exudates and shade.
-But it is sad to see these beautiful oaks lose.
+Sadly, the owner is losing some beautiful oak trees to "sudden oak death," (Phytopthora ramorum), an exotic pathogen, for which the bay trees in their midst are carriers.
+It is sad to see the old oaks lose, but many are nearing the end of their natural life span.
+The bays would have killed them anyway and will do a better job as a weed barrier.

-Really sad.
 I wish I had trees like these once were.
 By the way, one reason my dog is in so many of these pictures is for scale.
 The cat is a feral that the shelter believed was too fearsome to be tamed, ever.
 Accordingly, I dubbed him "Alger Hiss" (because that's what he did).
 We needed a cat because the house had become something of a refugium for rodents.
 Alger's job is to kill the mice and rats that eat our car wiring, gophers around the garden, and as a bonus, to take out ground squirrels that raid quail nests (it works).
 But the best part is that Alger has become the sweetest cat you'd ever want.
 He loves that dog and tracks us everywhere by scent.

 Now, I want my neighbor to succeed with his vineyard, and he is obviously not made of money.
 If he would just stop dumping more seed on me from his vineyard every year, I just might be able to get control of the meadow and we'd be set.
 Unfortunately, his organic farming certification holds that he cannot use herbicides to kill weeds.
-So he tills them in where he can and doesn't where he can't.
-Further, he has been taught by "experts" that weeds are a way to reduce erosion (as if native plants could not do as well).
+So he tills them in when he can and doesn't where he can't.
+Further, he has been taught by "experts" that weeds are a way to reduce erosion (as if native plants would not do as well).
 In effect, weeds are cheap seed.
 Sheep can be taught to eat weeds without harm to the vines and I am willing to offer technical assistance and perhaps seed or grass plugs, so we'll see.
 What I don't want is to see this land abandoned.
 It is bad enough as it is.